n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.automizy.md

 # Automizy

-The Automizy node allows you to automate work in Automizy, and integrate Automizy with other applications. n8n has built-in support for a wide range of Automizy features, including creating, reading, listing, updating, deleting contacts, and lists.
+Use the Automizy node to automate work in Automizy, and integrate Automizy with other applications. n8n has built-in support for a wide range of Automizy features, including creating, reading, listing, updating, deleting contacts, and lists.

 On this page, you'll find a list of operations the Automizy node supports and links to more resources.